Continuing Education and Training Requirements

 An intermediary who satisfies the training requirement of another state that is substantially similar to Wisconsin's law will be deemed compliant for Wisconsin's requirement.
 The course must include, but not be limited to, identification of the parties to an annuity, how fixed, variable and indexed annuity contract provisions affect consumers, the application of income taxation of qualified and nonqualified annuities, the primary use of annuities as well as appropriate sales practices, replacement and disclosures.

 It is up to each insurer to verify that the intermediary has completed the required training.
-Insurers are also required to establish standards for intermediary product training and to provide product-specific training and training material that explains the company's annuity product to its intermediaries prior to selling the company's product.
+Insurers are also required to establish standards for intermediary product training and to provide product-specific training and training material that explains the company's annuity product to its intermediaries prior to soliciting the company's product.

 For more information, please refer to s.
 628.347 (4m), Wis.
 Stat.